Regions Bank Review

 Overdraft Fees

-If you overdraft your Regions account, you’ll get hit with a $36 fee which can be charged up to five times per day if you continue to make purchases.
+If you overdraft your Regions account, you’ll get hit with a $36 fee, which they can charge up to five times per day if you continue to make purchases.

 Overdraft protection is available if you link a savings or money market account to your checking.
-Funds will be automatically transferred to cover your negative balance, but there’s a transfer fee of $12 per day.
+Funds will be automatically transferred to cover your negative balance.

 Paper Statement Fees